Ggayane/react-input-validation/README.md

 # react-input-validation

-A small react component for form input validations.
-For now it only for input tags with limited features.
+A small react component for form input tags validations, for now with limited features.
+Sooner will be updated.

 ## Demo & Examples